 The early Christians may have believed that Eve was the mother of all the living, that Mary Magdalene was a reincarnation of Eve, and that Jesus was a reincarnation of Adam.
 They may have believed that Eve was not made out of the rib of Adam but that Adam was born as a son of Eve so that Adam and therefore Jesus were a Son of God.
 The Gospels may have been redacted to hide the incestuous relationship between Eve and Adam.
 And so the birth story of Jesus from Virgin Mary may have been introduced to replace the birth of Adam from Eve.

 The creation story in Genesis may have been redacted.
-The designation ‘mother of all the living’ suggests that Eve may have been a Mother Goddess.7 Genesis 1 already contains a creation story explaining how men and women were created.8 Hence, the creation of Adam and Eve in Genesis 2 is at odds with Genesis 1.
-It is also peculiar that the woman was made from a rib of the man9 as women usually give birth to men.
-Adam is simply referred to as ‘the man’10 while Eve is referred to as ‘mother of all the living’.11 Adam calling Eve mother of all the living before they had any children suggests tampering.
+The designation ‘mother of all the living’ suggests that Eve may have been a Mother Goddess.8 Genesis 1 already contains a creation story explaining how men and women were created.9 Hence, the creation of Adam and Eve in Genesis 2 is at odds with Genesis 1.
+It is also peculiar that the woman was made from a rib of the man10 as women usually give birth to men.
+Adam is simply referred to as ‘the man’11 while Eve is referred to as ‘mother of all the living’.12 Adam calling Eve mother of all the living before they had any children suggests tampering.
 It is also hard to believe that Eve and Adam were the only people as their children married.

-Adam might have been present while the serpent was talking to Eve.13 So why didn’t Adam participate in the discussion?
+Adam might have been present while the serpent was talking to Eve.14 So why didn’t Adam participate in the discussion?
 And why could Eve talk to a snake, and perhaps why could Adam not?
 Ordinary humans can’t talk to snakes.
 Serpents have been associated with some of the oldest rituals known to humankind.
-The serpent is a universal symbol of death, healing, and rebirth.
-As the serpent sheds its skin, it is reborn.14 It could represent wisdom, good as well as evil.14 Mother Goddesses sometimes had serpents as their sidekicks helping them in doing their magic.14 And so the discussion between Eve and the serpent might have been about whether or not Adam could be introduced into their knowledge represented by the Tree of Knowledge.
+The serpent is a universal symbol of death, healing, and rebirth.15 It could represent wisdom, good as well as evil.15 Mother Goddesses sometimes had serpents as their sidekicks helping them in doing their magic.15 And so the discussion between Eve and the serpent might have been about whether or not Adam could be introduced into their knowledge represented by the Tree of Knowledge.
 The serpent may have convinced Eve that it was a good idea.
 Apparently it didn’t work out well.
 And so Jesus might have sacrificed himself on the cross to redeem himself and mankind as he might have believed himself to be the reincarnation of Adam.

 The star and crescent became the symbol for Islam.
 This symbol has a long history predating Islam and it was formally associated with a Moon goddess.
 In the Biblical context it has different meaning.
 In the Biblical story of Joseph the Moon symbolises the woman while the star symbolises the child.16 Hence, the Islamic symbol may represent the Mother Goddess with the child, just like the Madonna with the child Jesus.

 The St. Mary of Zion Church in Ethiopia is said to contain the Ark of the Covenant.
 It is claimed that the Ark came to Ethiopia with King Menelik after he visited his father King Solomon.
 Mary of Zion is symbolised by the Ark of the Covenant.17 That is a remarkable coincidence.
-As the ark was the residence of Yahweh, the God of Israel, this coincidence too may indicate that the God of Christianity was named Mary, and that the God of the Jews is a woman.
+The ark allegedly was the residence of Yahweh, the God of Israel.
+This coincidence too may indicate that God is a woman, also for the Rastafarians.